bangshiki/Portfolio-temp/README.md

 # EDM-Portfolio - Valerie Nocete
-This portfolio wil contain copies of my Enterprise Data Management Lab Exercises
+This portfolio will contain copies of my Enterprise Data Management Lab Exercises

 ## About Me
 Valerie L. Nocete is a video editor, first year college student currently pursuing Bachelor of Science in Information Systems at City College of Angeles.